-Amidst the chaos caused by Covid-19 for physical card payments emerges a reboot OCBC Frank Credit Card which has decided to ditch the minimum $400 offline spend in order for cardholders to earn 6% cashback for online spend.
-The reboot also adds an attractive 6% cashback for mobiles contactless spend and a not so useful in-store foreign currency spend (at least for now).
+A rebooted OCBC Frank Credit Card is now the best cash back credit card in Singapore 2021.
+The reboot is timely as the chaos caused by Covid-19 for physical card payments left the market screaming for more contactless payments which are safer for consumers.
+The reboot adds an attractive 6% cashback for contactless mobile spend and a not so useful in-store foreign currency spend (at least for now).
 This timely upgrade ensures that cardholders will be sufficiently rewarded with cashback while they opt for safe contactless payments online and offline.

 Earn 6% cashback on online spend, mobile contactless and in-store foreign currency spend and 0.3% cashback on all other spend.
 There is a cashback cap of $25 on each of the three categories with mobile contactless and in-store foreign currency spend jostling for space in the same category.
 Cashback is capped at $75 per calendar month and will only be awarded with $600 minimum spend in a month.
 Cashback will be credited to your card account in the following month based on posted transaction and will be reflected in the billing statement provided.